dalhunter/Threat-Intel-Reports/README.md

 ## Overview
-* This repository showcases threat actor analysis using structured intelligence methods and the MITRE ATT&CK framework.
+* This repository provides threat actor analysis through structured intelligence methods and various analytic techniques.
 * Reports are written in clear, accessible language for both educational and operational threat intelligence use.
 * When viewing the PDFs, please select “More Pages” to ensure the full report is visible.